 This is a small village 35km far from Munnar Town.
 This place is well known for the waterfalls in that area.
-Interestingly Chinnakanal is also known as Power House Waterfalls.
-Anayirankal Dam, Mathikettan National Park , Anayirangal Dam Reservoir where the major points of interest here.
+Fascinatingly Chinnakanal is also known as Power House Waterfalls.
+Anayirangal Dam, Mathikettan National Park , Anayirangal Dam Reservoir where the major points of interest here.
 Rohit had planned our accommodation here in a home stay considering the convenience of our travel.
 We finally got the room keys.
-Ahh..
+Ah..
 Time for a little rest!
 I would be lying if I say that I’m completely tired of the continuous bike ride.
 But filling your hungry stomach and a little rest for your body is also very much essential for you to enjoy the trip on a good note!
-The realization that we are at last halfway to why we are actually here itself were bringing an unknown joy inside.
+The realization that we are at least halfway to why we are actually here itself were bringing an unknown joy inside.

 Evening we had a stroll though the street shops, a small hunt to find anything that we can buy as a sovereign of Munnar.
-But we didn’t find anything much there apart form some home made chocolates.
-Like every other tourists we also bought our parcels.
+But we didn’t find anything much there apart from some homemade chocolates.
+Like every other tourists, we also bought our parcels.
 We returned back to our respective rooms as we had to leave for Kollukkumalai the next early morning.

 - Kolukkumalai, Our third destination:

-- Simhapara, Our fourth Destination:
+- Simhapara, Our fourth destination:

-- Meeshapulimala, This fifth spot:
+- Meeshapulimala, The fifth destination:

 It’s the highest peak in the Western Ghats of Idukki district.
 We started our long trek from the base the first hill.
-From here the mesmerising journey starts.
-The trail begins to get a little steep, just about 10 minutes from start.
+From here the mesmerizing journey starts.
+The trail begins to get a little steep, just about 10 minutes from the start.
 In no time you would be at the peak of the first of the eight hills.
-During the walk our guide passed a witty comment stating that it was good that there are no girls in our set.
+During the walk our guide passed a witty comment stating that it was good that there are no girls in our group.
 He came up with an immediate explanation as there would be a monkey attack on girls who trek on this particular route and there are no girls with us we are safe.
 But he also stated that they do take extra care if there’s a female member in the group from the wild attacks.

 The next day we climbed down the hill and reached back to our respective rooms by afternoon.
-Took some time to get freshen up and with a heavy heat we drove back to our busy life.
+Took some time to get freshen up and with a heavy heart we drove back to our busy life.
 It was really an amazing weekend trip planned by my friend.
 He had promised us on our way back that there would be more to our meetings form here on.
 From that day we are all eagerly waiting for his next surprise call!